hashtag32/Vehicle-Detection/README.md

 For the classifier, a SVM with a Linear SVC is chosen.
 Also other classifier were tested (DecisionTree, RandomForest), but without big tuning the SVC performed the best.

-Due to the fact that at the end of the pipeline, False positives are distracting, another performance measurement is introduced:
+Due to the fact that at the end of the pipeline, false positives are common, another performance measurement is introduced:
 The F1 Score combines recall and precision and gives therefore more information about the false positive rate than an trivial accuracy score.

+The final F1 score is 0.978.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-The sliding window search from the lesson was too slow.
+The sliding window search from the lesson is too slow.
 That's why an optimized algorithm with nearly the same functionality was implemented.

 The algorithm can be found in the find_car.py:154 (find_cars function).